erdogant/findpeaks/docs/source/Plots.rst

-One-dimensional plots
+One-dimensional Plots
 -------------------------------------

 Pre-processing
 '''''''''''''''
-The pre-processing in a 1d-vector is based on the interpolation: function: :func:`findpeaks.interpolate.interpolate_line1d`
+The pre-processing in a 1d-vector is based on the interpolation: function: :func:`findpeaks.interpolate.interpolate_line1d`.

 .. code:: python